inoue0426/drGAT/README.md

 ## Quick start

-This quick start allows you to run the drGAT training with the dataset on CPU and GPU. if you just would like to the model, just run the pre-trained section.
+This quick start allows you to run the drGAT training with the dataset on CPU and GPU.
+If you just would like to predict, run the preprocess and evaluation section.

 ```shell
 git clone git@github.com:inoue0426/drGAT.git